Decision Log¶

 Rationale: - Immediate protection without code changes - Email-based authentication (no passwords to manage) - Same team (@luminarium.ai, @fastmarkets.com) access model - Defers application-level auth to later stage

-Consequences: - JWT validation required in middleware - Public keys must be embedded at build time (VPC egress blocked) - /api/health must be excluded for CI health checks
+Consequences: - JWT validation required in middleware - Cloudflare public keys required for JWT validation (see D007 for key strategy) - /api/health must be excluded for CI health checks

 Date: January 2026